jimb245/2PiWireGuardVPN/README.md

 #### 3.2 Access the server using VNC

 Determine the IP address assigned by your router to the server ethernet interface.
 You can usually find this by logging into your router's user interface.
 Alternatively phone apps like Fing can list devices on your network.
-In your VNC client connect to the server address with the default password, which is "raspberry".
+In your VNC app connect to the server address with the default password, which is "raspberry".
 Start a terminal window on the VNC desktop.

 #### 3.3 Configure WireGuard